madebits/madebits.github.io/blog/2017/2017-05-07-Windows-10-on-virt-manager.md

 KVM will work only if hardware visualization is [supported](https://wiki.archlinux.org/index.php/KVM) by CPU and enabled in BIOS.

-Optional related tools can be installed via:
+Optional related tools to help with VM disks can be installed via:

 ```
 sudo apt install libguestfs-tools